JackBosco/TFJ-DRL-update1/README.md

 ## Background (credit lingfeng158)
-* Supervised learning methods are difficult to achieve online learning, due to the cost of training.
-They attempt to predict stock prices of the next time point, but accuracy of price prediction results in second error propagation during translation from price prediction to trading actions.
+* Supervised learning methods attempt to predict the stock price at the next time point and the trading action is inferred from that prediction.
+The issue with supervised learning for this application is the accuracy of price prediction results in second error propagation during translation from price prediction to trading actions.

-* Reinforcement learning (RL) methods lacks the ability to perceive and represent environment features, as well as the ability to dynamically consider past states and changing trends.
+* Reinforcement learning (RL) methods lack the ability to perceive and represent environment features, as well as the ability to dynamically consider past states and changing trends.
+This means RL will struggle to converge with a sufficiently wide context window length and number of features per stock.

-The paper of interest (TFJ-DRL) aims to combine the strength from both deep learning and reinforcement learning by integrating Recurrent Neural Network (RNN) and policy gradient RL.
+* TFJ-DRL addresses these issues by combining supervised an reinforcement learning mechanisms in series to represent the environment and act within the environment, respectively.

 ## Installation

-**ta-lib is optional**: I saved a sample dataset for training and testing the model, so you do not need to install ta-lib.

-If you would like to do so anyways, on Google Colab TA-Lib needs to be seperated installed via:
+The most difficult part of setting this project up is getting TA-Lib working.
+TA-Lib needs to be compiled from source before you can install the python package with pip.
+The commands to do so are:

 ```
 !wget http://prdownloads.sourceforge.net/ta-lib/ta-lib-0.4.0-src.tar.gz
 !tar -xzvf ta-lib-0.4.0-src.tar.gz